-Black lycra leotards and stirrup leggings must also be worn for Modern exams (see picture below).
+Primary: Black lycra leotards and stirrup leggings must also be worn with bare feet (see picture below).
 Hair must be extremely neat with no whispy bits.
-For Primary students can have their hair in a bun, for Grade 1 and above they must be able to lie with their head flat on the floor (see examples below).
-Students will do their exams with bare feet.
+Primary students must have their hair in a bun.

-For Tap exams students again wear black lycra leotards and stirrup leggings, but with white socks and tap shoes.
+Students again wear black lycra leotards and black shorts.
 Tap shoes MUST have both a front and heel tap.
-Hair can be in a bun for tap exams.
+Hair with a centre parting into a low bun.

 How to sew elastic on ballet shoes.

 1. I find it easier to sew the top line of stitching underneath the cord, however you may need a thimble to help push the needle through here.

 2. Tightening the cord is really important and helps to give a much nicer shape to the shoe.
 If the shoe gapes when the foot is pointed, the cord isn’t tight enough.
 Don’t forget to tuck the cord in!